GallagherSecurity/cc-rest-docs/training/README.md

 If and only if the output is online, one of 'relayStateUnknown', 'closed', or 'open' will appear.
 Of the above, only 'overridden' can appear when the output is offline.

-The above tells you that the first flags you should look for are ‘relayStateUnknown’, ‘closed’, and ‘open’.
+The above tells you that the first flags you should look for are 'relayStateUnknown', 'closed', and 'open'.
 If none of those is in the flag set then your output is offline.
-Other flags will tell you what the problem is, if you want to go deeper, but it is probably enough for your integration to know that the output’s state is uncertain and it should subscribe to updates in case that changes.
+Other flags will tell you what the problem is, if you want to go deeper, but it is probably enough for your integration to know that the output's state is uncertain and it should subscribe to updates in case that changes.

 At last count there were eleven status flags common to all items.
 Some are not so serious, like the flags that indicate the item is shunted (muted) or is not fully configured yet.
 Others indicate an actual problem like a network outage, a cable fault, or a service not running.
-The developer documentation covers them all (search for ‘abnormal status’).
+The developer documentation covers them all (search for 'abnormal status').

 End quote.
 There is a lot more on the topic in the reference documentation.